-Don’t Drink and Drown is the Royal Life Saving Society UK’s national campaign that encourages smart decision making whilst intoxicated around water.
-It particularly targets individuals to be responsible for their friends if they have had too much to drink; aiding them to return home safely.
+Don’t Drink and Drown particularly targets individuals to be responsible for their friends if they have had too much to drink; helping them to return home safely.

 On average 73 people lose their lives each year through a substance-related drowning.
-For context, this is over 20% of the annual accidental drowning fatalities.
+For context, this is more than a quarter (29%) of UK annual accidental drowning fatalities*.